code-and-effect/codeandeffect.com/consulting/support-and-improve.md

 subtext: We want it to be easy to apply small improvements to your web application.
   One way we do this is to avoid repeated small line item budget approvals by instead charging a reasonable flat rate that allows you to continuously make small improvements.
-meta_description: Support and Improve is a monthly web application maintenance subscription service.
+description: Support and Improve is a monthly web application maintenance subscription service.
 ---
 ## What is Support and Improve?